-When you add a website to your GBP and you only have one business location, you simply have to link your homepage to the location you’ve pinned on Google Maps.
-If your business has multiple locations (several branches or different locations for different departments, for example), you should create a separate page for each location on your website, and then make sure that:
+When you add a website to your GBP and only have one business location, you have to link your homepage to the location you’ve pinned on Google Maps.
+If your business has multiple locations (several branches or different locations for different departments, for example), you should create a separate page for each location on your website and then make sure that:

-- All the necessary NAP details are in the main content for each location page; and
+- All the necessary NAP details are in the main content for each location page

-- You link each location page to the locations you’ve listed on your GBP.
+- You link each location page to the locations listed on your GBP.

 Here are more tips to help you boost your website’s SEO ranking on Google Search and Google Maps:

 - Embed Google Maps on your website.
 Do this for each location page if you have multiple locations for your business.

 - Include the appropriate location in every page title/heading.

 - Use your location/s as anchor text in your blog and website content for internal linking.

 - Encourage your customers to leave reviews for your business on Google.